btrotta/kaggle-plasticc/Readme.md

 Code for the 14th place solution in the Kaggle PLAsTiCC competition.

-See `Readme.pdf` for a detailed discussion of the modelling approach.
+See `Modelling_approach.pdf` for a detailed discussion of the modelling approach.

 #### Quick-start guide to running the code